roelsmeets/character-networks/README.md

 * EDGES_complete.csv contains all relational info between those characters

 Python scripts:
-* characternetworks.py contains the three classes
+* characternetworks.py contains the three classes Character, Book, and Network
 * Superscript.py computes character networks, ranks all characters, and output the results to character-rankings.csv
-* conflict.py models triads of characters by looking at enemy/friend relations
+* conflict.py models enemy/friend relations between characters on two levels:
+            - enemy/friend triads: tests Heider's social balance theory based on enemies and friends in the corpus
+            - enemy dyads: computes hierarchies between every two enemies based on a 'conflictscore' (one for each measure)

+ Csv output:
+ * character-rankings.csv (output from Superscript.py)
+ * character-rankings_conflictscore.csv (output from conflict.py)